-The river Hawen gently flows across the beach, cutting patterns between the pebbles and sand, providing hours of fun for children building sandcastles and temporary dams, whilst the eastern side of the beach has smugglers caves and rockpools to explore.
+The river Hawen gently flows across the village beach, cutting patterns between the pebbles and sand, providing hours of fun for children building sandcastles and temporary dams, whilst the eastern side of the beach has smugglers caves and rockpools to explore.

 Ynys Lochtyn is an island at high tide, stretching out to sea like a finger across the horizon, visible from almost anywhere along the Ceredigion coast.
 The clear waters are popular with experienced divers as well as the Cardigan Bay bottlenose dolphins.